Whereas the cherry blossom front begins in the south and ends in the north, it’s the other way around for autumn leaves.

 3. Kitano Tenmangu

 This long-standing Shinto shrine built in honor of Sugawara no Michizane, the god of wisdom and learning, has a garden that’s only open a few times a year for seasonal attractions such as plum blossoms and autumn scenery.
-The garden has about 250 maple trees that are about 300-400 years old, and you can enjoy them not only in their natural splendor during the day, but also lit up at night.
+The garden has about 250 maple trees that are around 300-400 years old, and you can enjoy them not only in their natural splendor during the day, but also lit up at night.
 The entrance may seem a bit steep, but just look at that scenery!
 Besides, entrance gets you a small sweet.

 Admission: Free for temple grounds; 700 yen for the garden